-The purpose of this policy is to demonstrate how Sawston Village College is meeting its statutory responsibilities and other duties detailed in the 'Special Educational Needs and Disability Code of Practice 0-25 Years, 2014 and other relevant legislation and guidance relating to special educational needs, disabilities and promotion of equality.
+The purpose of this policy is to demonstrate how Sawston Village College is meeting Village College is statutory responsibilities and other duties detailed in the 'Special Educational Needs and Disability Code of Practice 0-25 Years, 2015 and other relevant legislation and guidance relating to special educational needs, disabilities and promotion of equality.
 This policy has been written with reference to the following guidance and documents:

-- Equality Act 2010:advice for schools DfE 2013 - The Children and Families Act (2014) Part 3: Children and Young People in England with Special Educational Needs or Disabilities - SEND Code of Practice 0 25 (May 2015) - Schools SEND Information Report Regulations (2014) - Schools Admission Code, DfE (February 2012) - Teachers' Standards 2012 - Accessibility plan - This policy is available to be shared with all staff and parents of pupils with SEND which reflects the SEND code of Practice 0-25 guidance.
+- Equality Act 2010: advice for schools DfE Feb 2013 - The Children and Families Act (2014) Part 3: Children and Young People in England with Special Educational Needs or Disabilities - SEND Code of Practice 0 25 (May 2015) - Schools SEND Information Report Regulations (2014) - Schools Admission Code, DfE (February 2012) - Safeguarding policy - Statutory guidance on supporting pupils at school with medical conditions April 2014 - Teachers' Standards 2012 - Accessibility plan

+This policy was created by the school's SENDCo in liaison with SLT and is available to be shared with all staff and parents of pupils with SEND which reflects the SEND code of Practice 0-25 guidance.